Being Fred Mertz: The Life of William Frawley

+The man who achieved television immortality as Fred Mertz on I Love Lucy was born in Burlington, Iowa, on February 26, 1887.
 As a young boy, William Clement Frawley sang in the choir at St. Paul's Catholic Church and played at the Burlington Opera House.
 His first job was as a stenographer for the Union Pacific Railroad; he later found employment as a court reporter.

 Bitten by the show biz bug, he soon began performing a vaudeville act with his brother Paul.

 In 1914, he married Edna Louise Broedt (his only marriage) and the two performed in vaudeville together in a light comedy act as "Frawley and Louise," touring the Orpheum and the Keith circuits until their divorce in 1927.